brown-ccv/ccv-website-hugo/content/english/services/rates.md

 * Additional Storage Allocation - Year to Year - $100 / Terabyte / year
 * Additional Storage Allocation - Long Term (6 years) - $750 / Terabyte / 6 years

-***

-## Allocating CCV Fees to Sponsored Projects

-Include these fees in proposal budgets and budget justification.
-The CCV mission statement can be used to justify this.
-The rates for CCV fees have been approved by the Brown University Controllers office and found to be well below actual cost.
-When allocating the cost of CCV fees to grants and contracts, please follow the guidelines below.

-If just one grant or contract is charged, a basic statement of research relevance and benefit for the CCV activities suffices.

-Establish a basis for allocating fees if two or more projects benefit.

-The concept of interrelatedness applies and has been documented by the CCV and approved by OSP.

-Any reasonable basis for allocating costs can be used.
-The following are examples:

-Distribute CCV charges on the basis of the projects’ total direct costs; or Distribute CCV charges based on PI’s % effort on projects.
-The remarks section on the interdepartmental invoice or an attached document must include the allocation methodology used to allocate CCV fees among sponsored awards.